Miss Sabrina Mahisha

 c) TDS on Internet service (@10%) is newly inserted

-d) TDS rate shall be fifty percent (50%) higher if the payee fails to submit proof of submission of return at the time of making the payment; or if the payee does not receive payment by bank transfer.
+d) The TDS rate shall be fifty percent (50%) higher if the payee fails to submit proof of submission of return at the time of making the payment or if the payee does not receive payment by bank transfer.

-a) If the payee is Company, the new TDS rate will be 20%
+a) If the payee company, the new TDS rate will be 20%

 c) Proof of submission of return of parent shall be considered as the proof of submission of return of a minor.

-a) Whoever fails to comply TDS chapter of ITO, will be penalized with BDT 1000000 (ten lakhs only).
+a) Whoever fails to comply with the TDS chapter of ITO will be penalized with BDT 1000000 (ten lakhs only).

-b) New provisions are added for imposing a penalty on individuals, and authority who are responsible for deducting or collecting tax
+b) New provisions are added for imposing a penalty on individuals and authorities who are responsible for deducting or collecting tax

-xxxx) Return of Income: The list of “submission not mandatory” has been amended under section 75 of the ITO, now return of income is not mandatory for the followings:
+I) Return of Income: The list of “submission not mandatory” has been amended under section 75 of the ITO.
+Now, the return of income is not mandatory for the following:

 a) A non-resident individual having no fixed base in Bangladesh; or